raghavi123-prog/nodejs-backend/README.md

 Infrastruce Setup(IAC)
-1. Compute instance for a node.js backend with a status and uptime.
-   Install terraform locally
+1. Compute instance for a node.js backend with a status and uptime Install terraform locally
    cmd: choco install terraform
    write code for Node.js application (It includes app.js,package.json,gitignore)